6 styling tips for family photographs

 What a great characterful shoot that would be though!
 Totally my kind of thing.
 Suddenly all sorts of messy fun ideas have popped into my head.
 Also, this proves that when it comes to photography, rules are there to be broken.
 But for now, and the purpose of this blog post, we’re being sensible.

-2. What to wear: clothing do’s
+2. What to wear in photos: clothing do’s

 Checks and stripes are good mixed with complementary solid colours, as are delicate patterns.
 Notice I say delicate patterns, because you really do need to watch those patterns.
 They could dominate the photo.